-Recurring invoices in Manager are templates from which actual invoices will be generated later.
-Setting up a recurring invoice does not affect your customer or supplier balances, customer or supplier statements, inventory, income, or expenses.
+Recurring sales invoices in Manager are templates from which actual sales invoices will be generated later.
+Setting up a recurring sales invoice does not affect your customer balances, customer statements, inventory, income, or expenses.
 In fact, while Manager will notify you recurring invoices are pending, it will not automatically generate them for you.
 This avoids problems if you need to edit an invoice before issuing it or you forget to enter a service modification.

-The second notification occurs any time you go to the Sales Invoices or Purchase Invoices tabs.
-You will see a yellow notice that at least one recurring invoice is pending:
+The second notification occurs any time you go to the Sales Invoices tab.
+You will see a yellow banner notice that at least one recurring invoice is pending:

-When you view an invoice directly in the Sales Invoices or Purchase Invoices tab, you are viewing it as a standard invoice, not a recurring invoice.
-Any changes you make to it will not affect the recurring invoice defined in the Settings tab.
+When you view an invoice directly in the Sales Invoices tab, you are viewing it as a standard invoice, not a recurring invoice.
+Any changes you make to it will not affect the recurring sales invoice defined in the Settings tab.

-When you create an invoice from the recurring invoice selection screen, only one invoice is created.
+When you create an invoice from the recurring sales invoice selection screen, only one invoice is created at a time.
 If more than one invoice is due from the same recurring invoice (because you fell behind), the date in the

 While you are selecting recurring invoices, you can also edit them.
 Click the Edit button to go to the recurring invoice definition screen.

 Edits made during the selection process affect the recurring invoice itself, not the standard invoice you are generating from it.
-Therefore, all future invoices created from the recurring invoice will reflect the changes made during the editing process, including any invoice you create immediately.
-So, if you want to change only the current invoice you are creating, click Batch Create first and edit the resulting invoice in the Sales Invoices or Purchase Invoices tab.
+Therefore, all future sales invoices created from the recurring sales invoice will reflect the changes made during the editing process, including any invoice you create immediately.
+So, if you want to change only the current invoice you are creating, click Batch Create first and edit the resulting invoice in the Sales Invoices tab.

-When circumstances change, such as when a customer cancels a subscription or you stop regularly purchasing a product, you may want to cancel future recurring invoices.
+When circumstances change, such as when a customer cancels a subscription, you may want to cancel future recurring invoices.
 Click Edit for the recurring invoice in Settings, then Delete:

 The recurring invoice will be removed from the list and no new invoices will be created from it.
 Cancelled recurring invoices cannot be restored.
 They must be recreated from scratch.